Gift Icon

 • NHTSA

-The National Highway Traffic Safety Administration is the agency in charge of regulating the standards of safety in the transportation and auto industry.
-In order to reduce costs, injuries, and fatalities associated with vehicle accidents, as its mission states, the NHTSA creates initiatives in public education, consumer protection, and research.
-It investigates existing defects and imposes compliance to safety standards for manufacturers.
+The National Highway Traffic Safety Administration is the agency in charge of regulating security standards in the transportation and auto industry.
+As its mission states, the NHTSA creates initiatives in public education, consumer protection, and research to reduce costs, injuries, and fatalities associated with vehicle accidents.
+It investigates existing defects and imposes compliance with security standards for manufacturers.
 Furthermore, it helps regulate fuel economy and other related standards.
-It covers topics from crash tests, accident statistics, and safety defects – to teen driving, pedestrians, and child seats.
+It covers topics from crash tests, accident statistics, and security defects – to teen driving, pedestrians, and child seats.

-Founded after extensive advocacy of public interest, the agency was meant to protect consumers by regulating the standards of federal safety and the automotive industry.
-However, in time its status changed and now it is helping the industries that were regulated by it in the past.
+Founded after extensive advocacy of public interest, the agency was meant to protect consumers by regulating federal protection standards and the automotive industry.
+However, its status changed over time, and now it is helping the industries that it regulated in the past.

 a flatbed truck transporting a car